About the Nebraska Biocontainment Unit

 The Nebraska Biocontainment Unit was one of three units selected to care for United States citizens medically evacuated from Africa with the Ebola virus.
 The unit is a secured area with highly trained staff who safely provide all levels of care to patients infected with highly hazardous communicable diseases.

-The staff all receives specialized training and participates in numerous drills throughout the year.
+The staff all receive specialized training and participate in numerous drills throughout the year.
 The entire unit is specially isolated from the rest of the hospital, using its own ventilation system and security access.

 Headed by Medical Director Angela Hewlett, MD, an infectious diseases specialist, NBU personnel consists of an extraordinary staff of select physicians, registered nurses, respiratory therapists and patient care technicians specially trained in high level isolation and bio-preparedness.
 Most work full-time in other areas of Nebraska Medicine but remain on-call to report promptly for duty when the unit is activated.
 Highly contagious and deadly infectious conditions the unit can handle include: SARS, MERS, smallpox, plague, Ebola virus and other viral hemorrhagic fevers, monkeypox and multidrug-resistant tuberculosis.